melissaharijanto/Travel-Log/README.md

 </p>

 A mobile application built to assist users in making their travel itinerary.
-Made with React Native combined with Firebase to assist user authentication.
+Made with React Native combined with Firebase to assist user authentication, as well as Google Maps API to show maps for some features.

 ## Motivation
 As avid travelers, we believe that planning your own trips would bring more freedom and flexibility in travelling as opposed to hopping in on tours.
 However, planning our own trip comes with a lot of hassle.
 Compounded with the lack of a proper trip-planning platform (opting for notes/google docs with limited planning features), detailing an itinerary might deter one’s enthusiasm of travelling.